techidaily/site-sound-optimizing/source/_posts/updated-awaken-your-creative-flow-pro-bargain-tunes-for-video-editing-for-2024.md

 ![Noise-trade](https://images.wondershare.com/filmora/article-images/2022/03/noise-trade.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These are the commonly used music library in the online space.
 Connect with any one of the above-discussed platforms to access the songs for video editing.
 It is easy to access your favorite songs from the above-discussed music sources websites.
 Make a copy of it in your system drive and use them during the video edits professionally.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 1: Filmora - Video editing app with songs